tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/junit.md

 JUnit 5 breaks the single JUnit 4 jar file into several smaller files.

+- The JUnit 5 architecture contains three modules (figure 3.7):
+  * JUnit Platform serves as a foundation for launching testing frameworks on the Java virtual machine (JVM).
+It also provides an API to launch tests from the console, IDEs, and build tools.
+  * `JUnit Jupiter` combines the new programming and extension model for writing tests and extensions in JUnit 5.
+The name comes from the fifth planet of our solar system, which is also the largest.
+  * `JUnit Vintage` is a test engine for running JUnit 3- and JUnit 4-based tests on the platform, ensuring backward compatibility.

+`JUnit Jupiter` provides the test engine.

 ## Parameterized Tests

 **Parameterized Tests**: run a test many times with different sets of parameters.